kgf/auto-transfer/README.md

 Hardware
 --------
 I am basing this on small Linux based single board computers, such as the Beaglebone Black and the ubiquitous Raspberry Pi.
+I have two Pis for testing, and I just received a Beaglebone Black.
+I was delighted to see that it was made in the USA !
 Radios will be USB dongles.
+Even within the USB dongles there are a  lot of choices.
+I am currently looking at the Netis line of cards, as they list Linux as a supported operating system.
+This means that the internal chipset is less likely to change to something Linux doesn't like.

 Software
 --------